veillette/physics-book/contents/ch1PhysicsAnIntroduction.md

 level, it helps describe the properties of cell walls and cell membranes ([Figure 5](#fig5) and [Figure 6](#fig6)).
 On the macroscopic level, it can explain the heat, work, and power associated with the human body.
-Physics is involved in medical diagnostics, such as x-rays, magnetic resonance imaging ( MRI), and ultrasonic blood flow measurements.
+Physics is involved in medical diagnostics, such as X-rays, magnetic resonance imaging ( MRI), and ultrasonic blood flow measurements.
 Medical therapy sometimes directly involves physics; for example, cancer radiotherapy uses ionizing radiation.
 Physics can also explain sensory phenomena, such as how musical instruments make